-We are proud to continue our family operation with the addition of five new members.
-Marshall works in fruit and bench graft sales, James manages our field operations, Annie oversees our retail enterprise, Tye works in logistics, and Price is in our apprentice program.
+We are proud to continue our family operation with the addition of five 4th generation members.
+Marshall works in fruit and bench graft sales, Annie helps manage our human resources department, James manages our field operations, Tye works in shipping logistics, and Price has moved into field boxwood production.

 Meet Marshall, James, Annie, Tye, and Price